golioth/docs/docs/getting-started/3-device-examples/2-compile-example-code/3-esp-idf/3-ota.md

 ## Overview

-On this page we'll cover two steps to completing an OTA update:
+On this page we'll cover four steps to completing an OTA update:

 * Change the version number in the sourcecode and build the binary
-* Upload the binary to Golioth and roll it out to the device(s)
+* Upload the binary to Golioth as a new Package
+* Assign the device(s) to a Cohort
+* Deploy the package to the device(s)

 ## Update version number and build firmware